alwitt/padlock/ref/general_application_config.md

           allowedMethods:
             - method: GET
               allowedPermissions:
-                - admin
                 - read
             - method: PUT
               allowedPermissions:
-                - admin
                 - modify
             - method: DELETE
               allowedPermissions:
-                - admin
                 - modify
         - pathPattern: "^/path2/[[:alpha:]]+/?$"
           allowedMethods:
             # If method is "*", this mean "any HTTP method" is allowed.
             - method: "*"
               allowedPermissions:
+                - read
+                - write
+                - modify
-                - admin
+                - delete
     # If host is "*", this mean "any HTTP host" will match.
     - host: "*"
       allowedPaths: